wjcarpenter/gvoice-sms-takeout-xml/README.md

 There are already many special cases and oddities dealt with by the script.
 There are undoubtedly more that I either didn't happen to encounter, or that I didn't notice.
+Google could at any time change the format of the Google Takeout files, or (less likely) SMS Backup and Restore could change the requirements for backup files.
 I welcome you bringing additional things like that to my attention, though fixing them up is the usual freebie "best effort" sort of thing.
 Undoubtedly, after some months or years,
 I'll myself become a little hazy on the workings of the script, and that might add some time.

-The best evidence is the original HTML file that prevokes the issue.
+The best evidence to give is the original HTML file that provokes the issue.
 The script usually names a specific file that gives it a headache, but sometimes it will not know that it's misbehaving, in which case you have a little detective work to do.